harmonwood/harmons-tech-primer/docs/documention/README.md

 1. There is no need to hunt down original diagrams to modify, or install/learn a new program.
 Vi/Emacs will do just fine ;)

-2. A simple pull request will allow for developers with more domain knowledge to accurately proof these changes.
-This makes proposing documentation changes to diagrams zero risk.
+2. A simple pull request will allow for developers with more domain knowledge to accurately and easily proof these changes.
+This makes proposing documentation and diagrams changes zero risk.

 ### C4 Architecture Model (Structurizr)